bradkeifer/esp32-HD44780/examples/lcd_example/README.md

 ## Troubleshooting

-_If there are any likely problems or errors which many users might encounter, mention them here.
-Remove this section for very simple examples where nothing is likely to go wrong._
 * App generates errors and aborts.
-  * Make sure your wiring connection is right.
+  * Make sure your wiring connection is correct.
   * Make sure you have configured your project with correct I2C pin assignments and LCD configuration.
   * Rebuild your app, and then rerun.
 * Install and run the [I2C Tools](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/i2c/i2c_tools) example from the [esp-idf](https://github.com/espressif/esp-idf/) to check that the I2C interface is working correctly.